openstack/contributor-guide/doc/source/contributing/organization-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ideal answer is to give the technical people as much percentage of their time you can give, and for as long as possible.
+The ideal answer is to give the technical people as much percentage of their time as you can give, and for as long as possible.

 If your company is large enough to have the choice, giving engineers more time to specialise and concentrate on specific areas tend to be more efficient than